SaiKalyan17/Insurance_Prediction_Predicitve_Models/README.md

 This project has potential applications in insurance underwriting, customer risk profiling, and policy pricing optimization, benefiting both insurers and customers through fair and accurate premium predictions.

+# Procedure

+Connected the project’s frontend to the backend using Flask.
+Executed the .ipynb file to generate scaler.pkl and model.pkl for the Flask application.
+Launched index.html to view the output.